Municipal reserves may be used for:

 - the first lot subdivided out of a quarter section;

 Cash-in-Lieu for Municipal Reserve

 Sometimes dedication may be met by a monetary settlement in lieu of land.
-When this occurs, the subdivision applicant to pay the municipality in lieu of providing land for municipal reserve.
-The payment must equal the market value of the required land in a subdivided, unserviced state.
+When this occurs, the subdivision applicant pays the municipality cash in lieu of providing land for municipal reserve.
+The payment must be equivalent to the value of the land that would have been dedicated.

-A payment must be made or put in a trust before a subdivision is approved.
-All payments must be posted to the municipality’s Dedicated Lands Account and used only to develop or maintain dedicated land in accordance with the PDA and the Regulations, as outline in section 4 above.
+A payment must be made to the municipality before a subdivision is approved.
+All payments must be deposited to the municipality’s separate dedicated lands account.
+This account can only be used in accordance with the PDA and the Regulations, as outline in section 4 above.

 Deferral of the Municipal Reserve Requirement